manjushsh/openwrt-adblock-config/README.md

 # Backup for OpenWRT configuration

-This repo includes backup for my OpenWRT router configuration.
+This repo includes backup for OpenWRT router configuration.
 This will send report @12PM and 7PM and stores json to Amazon S3.